 Famous Icelandic people: Actors and Entertainers

-Let's find out who exactly you might bump into and recognize while shopping in downtown Reykjavik.
+Let's find out who exactly you might bump into and recognize while shopping at any of the many stores in downtown Reykjavík.
 Find out how many of these famous people from Iceland you know.

 LazyTown actor Stefán Karl Stefánsson